programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 start_day_str = start_day.strftime("%Y%m%d")
 ```

-Next, let's create two string objects which we'll use for our queries: one for Ukraine-related terms and one for Russia-related terms.
+Next, let's create two string objects which we'll use for our retrieval queries: one for Ukraine-related terms and one for Russia-related terms.
 The parameters to be specified include keywords, geographic market, output mode, output format, range of dates, and more:

 ```
 query_url_ukr = f"https://api.gdeltproject.org/api/v2/tv/tv?query=(ukraine%20OR%20ukrainian%20OR%20zelenskyy%20OR%20zelensky%20OR%20kiev%20OR%20kyiv)%20market:%22National%22&mode=timelinevol&format=html&datanorm=perc&format=csv&timelinesmooth=5&datacomb=sep&timezoom=yes&STARTDATETIME={start_day_str}120000&ENDDATETIME={today_str}120000"